anannyamathur/Logistic-Regression/README.md

 -  COSTFUNCTIONREG computes cost and gradient for logistic regression with regularization
 -  COSTFUNCTION computes cost and gradient for logistic regression
+-  PREDICT predicts whether the label is 0 or 1 using learned logistic regression parameters theta